 Why teamwork in the workplace matters so much

-Collaboration has become the backbone of business success.
-In the modern knowledge economy, being productive often involves working together with people from different backgrounds, with different skillsets, and from different industries.
-On top of that, one mind alone cannot generate solutions to the kinds of large-scale problems companies now have to overcome to succeed.
+Collaboration is the backbone of business success.
+In the modern knowledge economy, productivity often involves working with people from different backgrounds, skillsets, and industries.
+One mind alone cannot generate solutions to the kinds of large-scale problems companies have to overcome to succeed.

 Collaboration breeds innovation

-When teams work together smoothly, they harness the power of diversity and can come up with ideas that no one individual would have come up with on their own.
+When teams work together smoothly, they harness the power of diversity and can come up with ideas an individual might struggle to come up with alone.

 Teamwork is faster

-Teams that work together well also tend to work faster because they can draw upon a wider range of opinions, skills, and experiences when making decisions and putting together plans.
+Teams that work together also tend to work faster because they can draw upon a wider range of opinions, skills, and experiences, whether they’re making decisions or putting together plans.

-When an entire team is working on a project, that project will move from the design phase into the implementation phase more efficiently—even if you’re working with fewer resources.
+When an entire team is working on a project, that project will move from the design phase into the implementation phase more efficiently –– even with fewer resources.

 Teamwork solves problems

-When teams brainstorm, they’re more likely to come up with effective and creative solutions to existing problems—and to anticipate and mitigate future ones.
+When teams brainstorm, they’re more likely to come up with creative solutions to existing problems (and to anticipate future ones).

-A person who feels like a valuable member of a team will be more willing to share their ideas and to take calculated risks.
+A person who feels valued will be more willing to share their ideas and take calculated risks.
 Should they stumble, there will be someone there to lift them back up.

-Working collaboratively gives all team members an opportunity to learn from the experiences of others.
+Working collaboratively gives all team members an opportunity to learn others’ experiences.
 They gain insight from fresh perspectives and learn new ways of doing things.